 Leesville Safe Routes to School Project

-The Leesville Safe Routes to School Project design phase of the project is wrapping up, and the project is scheduled to advertise for construction in Fall 2019.
+The Leesville Safe Routes to School Project design phase of the project is wrapping up.
+The project is pending construction bid authorization from NCDOT which is expected in the coming months.

 Back to School Safety Tips